UNITED NATIONS

 It uses examples of successful interventions applied in the Federal District of Brazil to guide users on how to improve road safety initiatives.

-Brasilia Safe Life is a collaborative and comprehensive program implemented by the Federal District Government in Brazil that has contributed to reducing the number of traffic fatalities between 2010 and 2020 by 54%, meeting the United Nations Road Safety target.
+Brasilia Vida Segura is a collaborative and comprehensive program implemented by the Government of the Federal District in Brazil that has contributed to reduce the number of road traffic fatalities between 2010 and 2020 by 54%, meeting the United Nations Road Safety target.

-Brasilia Safe Life is an example of practical and tailored interventions that have yielded positive results in the Federal District of Brazil.
+Brasilia Safe Life is an example of practical and tailored interventions that have yielded positive results in Brazil’s Federal District.
 Since the program’s inception, more than 540 lives have been saved.

 The first video of the Immersive Virtual Experience shows the pilot project implemented in the Federal District of Brazil, with a total of 9 interventions carried out in five identified high-risk areas (“hot spots”) of the district.